 - Masters Degree, University of New Mexico. [*Discipline not listed.]

-- BA, History and Anthropology.
+- BA, History and Anthropology, University of California at Santa Barbara.

 Evelyn Browning-Garriss describes herself as a “historical climatologist” or “climatologist ,” while it is unclear if she has specific education in this area.
 She is best known for her publication of the Browning Newsletter, a publication by Fraser Management, that “contains articles, observations and facts to support our contention that man is significantly influenced by the climate in which he exists.”